LEARNAcademy/syllabus/react/create-react-app.md

 ### Adding the Recipe Component

 Next we will add the Recipe component.
-We create the Recipe component in the _components_ folder.
+We create the Recipe component in the _components_ directory.

 **src/components/Recipe.js**